Gorilla

 Western lowland gorilla (Gorilla gorilla gorilla) female 'Malui' walking through a cloud of butterflies she has disturbed in Bai Hokou, Dzanga Sangha Special Dense Forest Reserve, Central African Republic.

-Like humans, gorillas reproduce slowly, giving birth to only one baby at a time and then raising that infant for several years before giving birth again.
+Like humans, gorillas reproduce slowly, giving birth to usually only one baby at a time and then raising that infant for several years before giving birth again.
 This slow reproduction rate makes gorillas especially vulnerable to any population declines.

 Habitat destruction is a problem across their central African range.
-Gorillas are also killed for the bushmeat trade, or accidently killed or maimed by iron snares that are set in the forests in search for other bushmeat species such as pigs (red river hog).
-That trade has helped spread the Ebola virus, which is deadly to both gorillas and humans.
+Gorillas are also killed for the bushmeat trade, or accidentally killed or maimed by iron snares that are set in the forests in search of other bushmeat species such as pigs (red river hog).
 Efforts to protect gorillas are often hampered by weak law enforcement, lack of rule of law, and civil unrest in many places where gorillas live.

 HABITAT LOSS